tjdraper/tjdraper.com-v7/src/content/blog/2025/01/16/deploy-early-deploy-often.md

 I tell engineers not to ask for permission to deploy.
 If you ask for permission to deploy from non-technical stake-holders, you are eroding their confidence in your ability to do your job.
 Don't do that.
 Instead, be confident.
 And of course, as we've mentioned, be right.
 Don't break things.

 So when announcing releases, I encourage my team to use language like, "this release adds the groundwork for 'x'" rather than saying, "I'm releasing feature 'x'."
 This removes the need to ask for permission.
-Then the conversation with the product team, or whoever controls when features are released goes more like this: "when you would like to make feature 'x' available?"
+Then the conversation with the product team, or whoever controls _when_ features are released goes more like this: "when would you like to make feature 'x' available?"

 Perhaps what I'm saying about confidence and not asking for permission to deploy applies only to mid-level and above engineers.
 Or maybe it only applies to senior-level and above engineers.
 I would encourage teams to still keep "permission" to deploy within the software engineering team.
 The engineers are the ones in the best position to know what's best for the software.